DeltaFoxtrot01/ESLE-2021-G4/README.md

 # ESLE-2021-G4

+## Structure

+- docker_swarm - Deployment using docker swarm
+- report - Source of the generated report
+- stress - `cassandra-stress` stuff: Dockerfile, results and workloads
+- terraform_code - Terraform configuration to deploy system in AWS with Kubernetes

 ## Kubernetes Cluster

 To create an environment to study cassandra, a kubernetes cluster was deployed in AWS using EKS together with EC2 instances.